BREAKING: Man found dead in GT parking lot

-Police are currently on the scene investigating the death of a Nepalese man found unresponsive in a red jeep in the Eden Rock parking lot this morning (20 September.)
+Police are currently on the scene investigating the death of a man found unresponsive in a red jeep in the Eden Rock parking lot this morning (20 September.)

 The identity of the 37-year-old man is being withheld by police, who say they are trying to contact his immediate family.
+Police initially reported the man is from Nepal but clarified later in the day he is from India.

 According to the RCIPS, just past 3:40 a.m. police and emergency personnel responded to a medical emergency at the waterfront in the vicinity of Eden Rock where a man was found unresponsive at the rear of the dive shop.